 + Winnipeg Jets (2011-Present)

-Boston has skated in the most Game 7s (29) in NHL history with Boston and Montreal winning the most (15).
-Over the past 35 seasons, Boston has played more Game 7s (18) than anyone else but the New York Rangers have won the most (11).
-The Winnipeg Jets (2011-Present) have never lost a Game 7; Ottawa, Arizona, Hartford, Winnipeg (1979-1996) and Oakland have never won a Game 7; and Columbus and Seattle have never skated in one.
+Boston has skated in the most Game 7s (30) in NHL history with Boston and Montreal winning the most (15).
+Over the past 36 seasons, Boston has played more Game 7s (19) than anyone else but the New York Rangers have won the most (11).
+The Winnipeg Jets (2011-Present) have never lost a Game 7; Ottawa, Arizona, Hartford, Winnipeg (1979-1996) and Oakland have never won a Game 7; and Columbus has never skated in one.

 In terms of winning more than one Game 7 in a single postseason, 25 teams have done it twice with only two teams winning three best-of-seven series in a Game 7 in a single playoff (Boston 2011, Los Angeles 2014).
 The chart below lists all NHL teams that have ever won two or more Game 7s in a single postseason, indicating year and rounds in which they turned the trick.